Skip to content

 We understand a private collection in the Netherlands currently has the largest collection

-4 acres within the walls, but including the slip gardens, frame yards and historic orchards it would have been nearer to 6 acres.
+4 acres within the walls, but including the slip gardens, frame yards and historic orchards it's 6 acres.

-451 Feet/137.5 meters.
+451 feet/137.5 metres.
 It takes around one and a half minutes to walk at a steady pace from one end to the other.
 It is the largest range of glass owned by the National Trust.

 What happens to the produce?

-We sell our produce on the cart near the gate and some also goes to the café.
+We sell our produce to visitors on the cart near the entrance gate.
+A weekly delivery is also made to the main café in the Turning Yard.

 What happens to all the rhubarb?

-From March-July we have rhubarb sticks for sale on our produce cart and send some to the cafe.
-We do not pick the stalks after this time as the rhubarb needs to gather and store energy for growth.
-In the autumn/winter the rhubarb naturally dies back.
-It will re-emerge in February at the beginning of the growing season.
+From March to July we have rhubarb sticks for sale on our produce cart and it is used for seasonal recipes in the cafe.
+We don't pick the stalks after this time as the rhubarb needs to gather and store energy for growth.
+Throughout autumn and winter the rhubarb naturally dies back and will re-emerge in February at the beginning of the growing season.

 What happens to all the apples?